ralmario/googlepmguide/README.md

     - A document that contains all the details of the project.
     - Clearly defines the project and its goals and outline what is needed to accomplish them
-    - allows you to get organized, set up a framework for what needs to be don,e and communicate those details to others
+    - allows you to get organized, set up a framework for what needs to be done, and communicate those details to others
     - See *[Project Charter Sample.JPG](https://github.com/ralmario/googlepmguide/blob/e441590e578e086ed23739327b8c5a3dd43d7e05/Documents/Project%20Initiation/Project%20Charter%20Sample.jpg)*

 ### Goals

 #### Setting SMART goals

-- specific (how long and when you accomplished it), measurable (via metric, benchmarks), attainable (can be reached), relevant (makes sense, worthwhile, sustainable) and time-bound (deadline, time-frame)
+- specific (how long and when you accomplished it), measurable (vimetricsic, benchmarks), attainable (can be reached), relevant (makes sense, worthwhile, sustainable), and time-bound (deadline, time-frame)

 #### OKR (Objectives + Key Results)

+- Use OKRs-Scorecard-Spreadsheet.xlsx as a template for defining and tracking progress

 ### Deliverables